How to stop being an angry momma?

 Here are some new habits you can take onboard instead:

-Hey Angry Momma, Take a moment, and think
+How to stop being an Angry Momma – Take a moment, and think

 Things can become a blur when we feel emotional and our reactions are not always smart.
 When a child is whining, crying, pushing all the boundaries you may have heightened emotions yourself.
 Within the instant of the moment, you just feel like opening your anger upon them.